Keizaal/Keizaal/TROUBLESHOOTING.md

 Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.

-### "*The custom intro video is bugging out.*"

-If you are having issues with the custom Keizaal intro video, enable the "Restore Vanilla Intro Video" mod in the Optionals section of Mod Organizer.

 ### "*UI Elementals are being cut off the screen"*

 You probably have an 21:9 monitor, Skyrim's UI is designed only for a 16:9 aspect ratio.
 To fix this simply enable all the mods under "Ultrawide Fixes" in Mod Organizer.